 Because cold water is used, cold brew tends to extract less quickly.
 That’s why the brew time is much longer.
-When brewing coffee, you extract a part of the solids in coffee beans and dissolve it into the water (usually about 20% of weight of the beans.)
-So there is are a few calories in a cup of cold brew, just like normal coffee.
-It depends on the type of beans you’re using how much exactly.
+When brewing coffee, you extract a part of the solids in coffee beans and dissolve it into the water (usually about 20% of the weight of the beans.)
+So there are a few calories in a cup of cold brew, just like normal coffee.
+It depends on the type of beans you’re using and how much exactly.
 That soluble material has some calories and carbs in it but it’s very minimal.

 The carbohydrate and calorie content in cold brew coffee is minimal.
 On average you’ll find less than 0.1 grams of carbohydrates in 100 ml of coffee and maybe 1 calorie in a cup.
 So unless you’re drinking multiple liters a day, it’s not of any consequence on a KETO diet or a concern for fasting.

 If your specific cold brew drink is KETO friendly does depend on what else is in it.

 Is Cold Brew Coffee KETO Friendly?

 Normal cold brew is often served with ice.
 That means you’re basically drinking black coffee with ice.
 Sure the extraction is different with cold brew which means the taste is different but there is no considerable difference in nutrition compared to ‘normal’ coffee.